Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Introduction

 \subsection{Probability distributions and parametrized probabilistic gra\-phi\-cal mod\-els}

 Formulas of $PLA$ are evaluated in finite structures, which can be thought of as ``possible worlds''.
 In particular, given a formula we are interested in the probability that this formula takes a particular (truth) value, or a value in a given interval, when interpreted in a random possible world with a fixed domain.
-The problem formulation assumes that a probability distribution is given on the set of possible worlds with a fixed domain .
+The problem formulation assumes that a probability distribution is given on the set of possible worlds with a fixed domain.
+We fix an arbitrary finite first-order signature $\sigma$ with only relation symbols.
+In practice the signature is determined by the context.
 We assume that the domain is $[n] = \{1, 2, \ldots, n\}$ for some positive integer $n$.
-We let $\mbW_n$ denote the set of all $\sigma$-structures with domain $[n]$.
+Let $\mbW_n$ denote the set of all $\sigma$-structures (in the usual sense of first-order logic) with domain $[n]$.
 There are many ways to define a probability distribution on $\mbW_n$.
-Since our aim is to obtain results that are useful within the context of {\em statistical relational learning}, a subfield of AI and machine learning, we consider a probability distribution on $\mbW_n$ which is determined by a so-called {\em parametrized (or lifted) probabilistic graphical model (PPGM)}.
+Since our aim is to obtain results that are useful within the context of {\em statistical relational AI}, a subfield of AI and machine learning, we consider a probability distribution on $\mbW_n$ which is determined by a so-called {\em parametrized (or lifted) probabilistic graphical model (PPGM)}.
 (For background on statistical relational learning and probabilistic graphical models see e.g. \cite{BK, DKNP, GT, KMG}.)
 A PPGM is determined partly by a (directed or undirected) graph, the vertices of which are so-called {\em parametrized random variables}, but can also be seen as (usually) atomic first-order formulas.
 The (conditional) dependencies between the random variables are expressed by the edges of the graph.
-For every parametrized random variable of a directed PPGM the conditional probablility of it taking a given value can be computed from the values of its parents.
-The formalization of a PPGM used in this article is called a {\em $PLA$-network} (Definition~\ref{definition of lifted PLA-network}).
+For every parametrized random variable of a directed PPGM the conditional probability of it taking a given value can be computed from the values of its parents.
+The formalization of a PPGM used in this article, first considered in \cite{Kop20}, is a {\em lifted Bayesian network} in the sense of Definition~\ref{definition of BN} below which uses {\em conditional probability logic (CPL)} (Definition~\ref{definition of CPL}) to express ``threshold conditions''.
+Informally speaking, a lifted Bayesian network assigns a probability to an atomic formula $R(\bar{x})$ by saying that it has probability $\alpha_i$ if a condition $\chi_i(\bar{x})$ holds where $\chi_i(\bar{x})$ may not use $R$ but may use the usual syntactic constructs of first-order logic and constructs with the following meaning: The relative frequency of $\bar{y}$ satisfying $\varphi_1(\bar{x}, \bar{y})$ conditioned on $\bar{y}$ satisfying $\varphi_2(\bar{x}, \bar{y})$ is at least as large as the relative frequency $\bar{y}$ satisfying $\varphi_3(\bar{x}, \bar{y})$ conditioned on $\bar{y}$ satisfying $\varphi_4(\bar{x}, \bar{y})$.
+Thus lifted Bayesian networks are well suited for expressing probabilities that change if a threshold (in terms of a relative frequency) is passed but which stay fixed between the thresholds.
+The discussion in Section~\ref{Discussion}, including Example~\ref{example of LBN}, hints to what kind of distributions can be expressed and their relevance.